 - What solutions has the provincial Department of Agriculture and Rural Development implemented to support forest growers to overcome damage?

 + First of all, the industry actively coordinates with relevant departments, branches and localities to promote propaganda in many forms to raise awareness and responsibility of forest owners, organizations, communities, households and individuals on forest fire prevention and control, voluntarily clean up and clear forests, proactively build firebreaks, handle vegetation to ensure regulations, avoid widespread and passive fires...
-At the same time, complete the zoning of forest fire risk zones and synchronous forest fire prevention and control plans from commune to provincial levels.
+At the same time, perfect the zoning of forest fire risk zones and synchronous forest fire prevention and control plans from commune to provincial levels.

 The Department requires forestry companies, special-use forest and protective forest management boards to mobilize maximum human and material resources to strictly manage broken and fallen forests; while there is no specific State mechanism for handling assets after natural disasters, forest owners urgently develop exploitation plans and submit them for approval in October 2024 to clear and prepare for forest planting...

-The Department advises the Provincial People's Committee to report to the Government and the Ministry of Agriculture and Rural Development to promptly issue detailed instructions on the implementation of overcoming forestry damage caused by natural disasters (plans for full recovery, forest liquidation records, plans for replanting forests damaged by natural disasters for forests owned by the entire people).
-While waiting for policies from higher levels, localities and units need to proactively and actively direct and develop plans to implement the plan for replanting damaged forests, working with the provincial Department of Agriculture and Rural Development, ensuring forest cover before storm No. 3 occurs by 2027 at the latest.
+The Department advises the Provincial People's Committee to report to the Government and the Ministry of Agriculture and Rural Development to promptly issue detailed instructions on the implementation of overcoming forestry damage caused by natural disasters (plans for recovery, forest liquidation records, plans for replanting forests damaged by natural disasters for forests owned by the entire people).
+While waiting for policies from higher levels, localities and units need to proactively and actively direct and develop plans to implement plans for replanting damaged forests, working with the provincial Department of Agriculture and Rural Development, ensuring forest cover before storm No. 3 occurs by 2027 at the latest.

 Source